maxned/Bot-the-Builder/Suhayb's-Log.md

 - Updated stats parser
 - Replay units count parser
 - Looked into TenserFlow linear regression as a possible method to predict win probability.

+# Fri and Sat June 1st-2nd
+- Downloaded and parsed 1311 replays for unit data.
+- Ran a linear regression over the data using TensorFlow.
+- Concluded that linear regression has a low accuracy rate of 61%.